Our energy journey

 EECA works with UC to identify and provide energy audits; feasibility studies and design/commissioning advice to deliver energy efficient projects.

-UC was the first university in the Southern Hemisphere to achieve CEMARS (Certified Emissions Measurement And Reduction Scheme) certification.
-CEMARS certification involves measurement and planned reduction of greenhouse gas emissions (GHG) generated as a result of the university's business activities.
-Certification signals and demonstrates organisational commitment from UC Senior Management to reducing our impact on the environment and to the NZ Government's commitment as a party to the UNFCCC Paris Agreement.
+UC was the first university in the Southern Hemisphere to achieve CEMARS (Certified Emissions Measurement and Reduction Scheme) certification in 2011.
+CEMARS certification involves measurement and planned reduction of greenhouse gas emissions generated as a result of the university's business activities.

 The UC Sustainability Framework seeks to embed sustainable practices into the University’s operations as we strive towards becoming a sustainable organisation.